Immaculate Conception: In Advent, Find God’s Plan for You

-St. Elizabeth Ann Seton and Saint Augustine
+St. Elizabeth Ann Seton and the Humble Nobility of All Souls Day

 St. Augustine and Mother Seton Dared to Ask—“Lord, Who Are You to Me?”